 Yesterday, once more, I heard a human sound coming out of the remaining debris.
 A little stuffed animal was singing Elvis Presley's: "You ain't nothing but a Hound Dog" right up until I threw it out onto the pile.
 A pile of what remained of the people who did this to the land before it became what will one day become the Creekside Farm.

-Our home will sit about fifty feet to the left and fifty feet
+This is the container after we scraped most of the ground.
+Our home will sit about fifty feet to the left and fifty feet behind where this picture was taken from. |

 That's how this whole thing has gone so far.
 Long intervals of waiting for things to happen and short intervals of really sweaty work digging through trash.